Tanmaykul29/LaunchHacks-III/README.md

 - **User-Centric Design:** Understanding the importance of user-centric design principles in creating intuitive and engaging interfaces.
 - **Collaboration and Communication:** Enhancing teamwork and communication skills through collaborative development and problem-solving.

-## What's next for EduApp
-In the future, we plan to:

-- **Expand Platform Capabilities:** Integrate additional features such as real-time collaboration, personalized learning recommendations, and integration with Learning Management Systems (LMS).
-- **Enhance AI Algorithms:** Continuously improve AI algorithms for note generation and quiz creation to ensure accuracy and efficiency.
-- **Community Engagement:** Foster a community-driven approach by soliciting feedback from users and incorporating their suggestions to enhance EduApp's functionality and user experience.